rlconley/rlconley/README.md

 - ⚡ Fun fact: ...
 -->

-I'm a developer/educator/dancer who is inspired by the connections between human and machine systems.
-I love teaching people how to get the most out of technology 💾
+- 👩🏻‍💻 I'm a developer/educator/dancer who is inspired by the connections between human and machine systems.
+I love teaching people how to get the most out of technology and sharing knowledge in creative ways.
+- 🔎 Looking for my next role in Education, DevRel, Customer Success, and anything Python-related 🐍.